danielnilsson9/bbs-fw/PROTOCOL.md

 The two microcontrollers communicates directly using an async serial line.
 Baudrate is 4800.

-At first glance the protocol seems to follow similar prinicples of the the display protocol which has already been reverse enginered.
+The protocol follows similar prinicples of the the display protocol which has earlier been reverse engineered.

 Rules:
 * All messages start with 0xAA